2023 AFC U-17 Asian Cup

-The 2023 AFC U-17 Asian Cup will be the 19th edition of the AFC U-17 Asian Cup (including previous editions of the AFC U-16 Championship and AFC U-17 Championship), the biennial international youth football championship organised by the Asian Football Confederation (AFC) for the men's under-17 national teams of Asia.
-This edition will be the first since 2006 to be played as an under-17 tournament, as the AFC proposed to switch the tournament from under-16 to under-17 starting from 2023.
+The 2023 AFC U-17 Asian Cup was the 19th edition of the AFC U-17 Asian Cup (including previous editions of the AFC U-16 Championship and AFC U-17 Championship), the biennial international youth football championship organised by the Asian Football Confederation (AFC) for the men's under-17 national teams of Asia.
+This edition was the first since 2006 to be played as an under-17 tournament, as the AFC proposed to switch the tournament from under-16 to under-17 starting from 2023.
 Moreover, the tournament was also rebranded from the "AFC U-16 Championship" to the "AFC U-17 Asian Cup".

 On 25 January 2021, the AFC announced that Bahrain would retain hosting rights for the 2023 edition after the cancellation of the 2020 AFC U-16 Championship due to the COVID-19 pandemic.
 However, Bahrain decided to withdraw the rights to host the competition on 16 June 2022, requiring a new host to be chosen at a later date.
-On 23 December 2022, Thailand were recommended the hosting rights, in which the final decision will be ratified by the AFC Executive Committee.
+On 23 December 2022, Thailand were chosen to host the tournament by the AFC Executive Committee.

-A total of 16 teams will play in the tournament.
-The top four teams of the tournament will qualify for the 2023 FIFA U-17 World Cup in Peru as the AFC representatives.
+A total of 16 teams played in the tournament.
+The top four teams of the tournament qualified for the 2023 FIFA U-17 World Cup initially played in Peru, which moved to Indonesia prior to the final as the AFC representatives besides Indonesia who qualified automatically as the new host.

-Japan are the title holders, having won the title in 2018.
+Japan were the title holders, having won the title in 2018, and managed to defend their title.